Package 'mirai'

 Cleanup Options

-The ‘cleanup’ argument also accepts an integer value, which operates an additive bitmask: perform cleanup of the global environment (1L), reset loaded packages to an initial state (2L), restore options to an initial state (4L), and perform garbage collection (8L).
+The ‘cleanup’ argument also accepts an integer value, which operates an additive bitmask: perform cleanup of the global environment (1L), reset attached packages to an initial state (2L), restore options to an initial state (4L), and perform garbage collection (8L).

 As an example, to perform cleanup of the global environment and garbage collection, specify 9L (1L + 8L).
 The default argument value of TRUE performs all actions apart from garbage collection and is equivalent to a value of 7L.